kcrum/my_sshforest/README.md

 The best performing of these algorithms is "simple_forest.py," which is an random forest pulled straight out of the box from scikit-learn.

 ## nielsen_net.py
 The neural net in "nielsen_net.py" depends on sample code by Michael Nielsen, shared [here](https://github.com/mnielsen/neural-networks-and-deep-learning) on github.
-Currently you can't simply fork this repository and call "nielsen_net.py" without setting up Nielsen's code on your machine.
+Currently you can't simply fork this repository and call "nielsen_net.py" without also setting up Nielsen's code on your machine.

 ## sshforest_utilities.py
 This contains a few useful plotting and munging functions.
 Calling